The Writing Center

 Barnard Speaking Fellows are trained peer-to-peer educators who collaborate with students on building skills for speech communication.
 In addition to working with courses across the discipline, Speaking Fellows staff Barnard’s Speaking Center (second floor Barnard Hall).
 Any Barnard student is welcome to confer about a class presentation, job interview, or some broader aspect of speaking in public (e.g., how to articulate, organize, and structure thoughts for a presentation, or how to participate in class discussions).
 Students meet with Speaking Fellows to practice presenting their senior thesis, build confidence in leading or participating in seminar discussions, meeting with professors during office hours, articulating scientific research etc.

 Speaking Fellows Program

-Students with exceptional public speaking skills and an interest in leading groups of their peers may apply for the Speaking Fellows Program.
-During their first semester in the program, students take a seminar and practicum in the theory and teaching of public speaking (ENGL BC3123 Rhetorical Choices: the Theory and Practice of Public Speaking ), usually in the autumn term of their sophomore or junior year.
-As Speaking Fellows, they work with small groups of Barnard and Columbia undergraduates on the fundamentals of public speaking, team presentation-giving, negotiating, and other skills required for course assignments.
+Students with exceptional public speaking skills and an interest in helping their peers articulate their thoughts may apply for the Speaking Fellows Program.
+Before becoming a Speaking Fellow, students take a seminar and practicum in the theory and teaching of public speaking (ENGL BC3123 Rhetorical Choices: the Theory and Practice of Public Speaking ), usually in the autumn term of their sophomore or junior year.
+As part of working with courses across the discipline, Speaking Fellows work with students on the fundamentals of public speaking, presentation-giving, negotiating, and other skills required for course assignments.
+They meet with Barnard students for the individualized and group workshops, and offer workshops on the art of listening, storytelling, helping with speech anxiety and more.
 The program approaches public speaking as a critical leadership ability and focuses on helping students know how to use rhetorical skills to have an impact on the world around them.
 Speaking Fellows receive a stipend and are asked to make a commitment of three semesters to the Program.